lcsrodriguez/headat-signals/README.md

 **Remark**: If you want to clearly uninstall the module, please use: `pip uninstall headat`.

+## Supported export format

+- Excel
+- CSV
+- XML
+- JSON
+- Markdown
+- LaTeX
+- Parquet (Apache Parquet)
+- Pickle
+- SQLite

+**Remarks**
+- If you want to suggest a new supported format, please create a **new issue**
+- If you want to add your own version of a new exporter for WFDB data, please init a **new Pull Request**

 ## Resources

 Here are some useful online resources in order to get a clear understanding of the .hea/.dat files format: